-Catchability estimates from stock assessments aggregate the effect of changes in vessel efficiency on fishing mortality when estimating stock size and trends.
-Those from the 2016 skipjack assessment indicated general stability or declines in tropical purse seine catchability.
-However, the utility of model-based catchability estimates as an indicator has practical challenges that include their timeliness.
+Catchability estimates from stock assessments aggregate the effects of changes in vessel efficiency on fishing mortality when estimating stock size and trends.
+Trends are presented from the most recent skipjack and yellowfin stock assessments.
+While trends from the 2016 skipjack assessment indicated general stability or declines in tropical purse seine catchability, those for yellowfin show considerable variability within years, which reduces their utility as an effort creep indicator.
+Further, practical challenges include the timeliness of estimates.
 This may limit year-on-year use, but they may be adequate for less frequent adjustments to effort limits and validation of other approaches.

-We invite SC13 to:
+We invite SC14 to: